nitrite/nitrite-doc/java-sdk/migration.md

 ### Custom Instruction

 Adds a custom instruction to perform a user defined operation on the database.
+The custom instruction is a callback that takes a `Nitrite` instance as an argument.
+The callback can be used to perform any operation on the database.

 ```java
 instruction.forDatabase()